lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 The primary function of a Router is to manage the display of a group of scenes, implemented by ViewControllers, using a pattern such as stacking, direct access or serial access.

 The iOS UIKit architecture offers variety of routing ViewControllers for managing scene transitions, such as Navigation, SplitView, and TabBar.
-In iOS architecture, it is the responsibility of a child ViewController to arrange for a scene transition by referencing its parent (routing) ViewController.
-This tightly couples the child ViewController to its parent, making it complicated to use it in multiple situations.
-This architecture also causes the child ViewController to become bloated with routing code that should be placed in the parent controller.
+In iOS architecture, it is the responsibility of a child ViewController to manage a scene transition by referencing its parent (routing) ViewController.
+This tightly couples the child ViewController to its parent and siblings, making it complicated to use it in multiple situations.
+This architecture causes the child ViewController to become bloated with routing code that should be placed in the parent controller.

 In the VIPER architecture, a parent ViewController, known as a Router, is fully responsible for the management of its child ViewControllers.
-The VIPER Router effectively decouples ViewControllers from one another.
+This effectively decouples ViewControllers from one another.

 A VIPER architected Router ensures that its child ViewControllers are independent of their parent or sibling ViewControllers.
 This means that a ViewController which is part of a sequence managed by a NavigationController may also be presented in a SplitView or in a modal popup.